 Tampons and other ‘sanitary protection products' are currently classed as ‘luxury', ‘non-essential' products, and the government have stated that EU rules stop them from lowering the VAT any further than 5% or scrapping the tax entirely.

-To date, over 320,000 people have signed a petition on Change.org to scrap the Tampon Tax, and in March 2016, Parliament accepted an amendment proposed by Labour MP Paula Sherriff that would end Tampon Tax once and for all in the UK.
+Back in 2015, 320,000 people have signed a petition on Change.org to scrap the Tampon Tax, and in March 2016, Parliament accepted an amendment proposed by Labour MP Paula Sherriff that would end Tampon Tax once and for all in the UK.

 However, although former Prime Minister David Cameron petitioned European ministers to change the rules regarding the ‘Tampon Tax', progress has been slow.